Federal Reserve Bank

 A Federal Reserve Bank is a regional bank of the Federal Reserve System, the central banking system of the United States.
 There are twelve in total, one for each of the twelve Federal Reserve Districts that were created by the Federal Reserve Act of 1913.
 The banks are jointly responsible for implementing the monetary policy set forth by the Federal Open Market Committee, and are divided as follows:

 Some banks also possess branches, with the whole system being headquartered at the Eccles Building in Washington, D.C.

+Each regional bank's board has nine members.
+Members are of three classes: A, B, and C. There are three board members in each class.
+Class A members are chosen by the regional Bank's shareholders, and are intended to represent member banks' interests.
+Member banks are divided into three categories: large, medium, and small.
+Each category elects one of the three class A board members.
+Class B board members are also nominated by the region's member banks, but class B board members are supposed to represent the interests of the public.
+Lastly, class C board members are appointed by the board of governors, and are also intended to represent the interests of the public.

 History

 The Federal Reserve Banks are the most recent institutions that the United States government has created to provide functions of a central bank.
 Prior institutions have included the First (1791–1811) and Second (1818–1824) Banks of the United States, the Independent Treasury (1846–1920) and the National Banking System (1863–1935).
 Several policy questions have arisen with these institutions, including the degree of influence by private interests, the balancing of regional economic concerns, the prevention of financial panics, and the type of reserves used to back currency.

 A financial crisis known as the Panic of 1907 threatened several New York banks with failure, an outcome avoided through loans arranged by banker J. P. Morgan.
-Morgan succeeded in restoring confidence to the New York banking community, but the panic revealed weaknesses in the U.S. financial system, such that a private banker could dictate the terms of a bank's survival.
+Morgan succeeded in restoring confidence to the New York banking community, but the panic revealed weaknesses in the US financial system, such that a private banker could dictate the terms of a bank's survival.
 In other parts of the country, clearing houses briefly issued their own money notes to carry on business.
 In response, Congress formed the National Monetary Commission to investigate options for providing currency and credit in future panics.
 Based on the Commission's findings and other proposals, Congress established the Federal Reserve System in which several Federal Reserve Banks would provide liquidity to banks in different regions of the country.
 The Federal Reserve Banks opened for business in November 1914.